Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 The Sampo Group Code of Conduct provides the group-level guidance principles regarding sustainable supply chain management.
-According to the Code of Conduct, the Group companies expect their suppliers and other business partners to comply with the principles of the Code of Conduct throughout their own operations and supply chains.
-Moreover, the Sampo Group companies should aim to take ESG considerations, including climate change, into account in supply chain management.
-In addition to the Code of Conduct, each Sampo Group company has its own supplementary policies and guidelines.
+According to the Code of Conduct, Sampo Group expects its suppliers and other business partners to comply with the principles of the Code of Conduct throughout their own operations and supply chains.
+Moreover, Sampo Group aims to take ESG considerations, including climate change, into account in supply chain management.
+In addition to the Code of Conduct, each Sampo Group company has its own supplementary policies and guidelines for sustainable supply chain management.

-The types of activities related to Sampo Group companies’ products and services that are carried out by suppliers include property, vehicle and content repairs, health and hospital services, and travel services.
-The Group companies also make purchases, such as external consultancy, office supplies, and IT equipment, to secure the companies’ own operations.
+The types of activities related to Sampo Group’s products and services that are carried out by suppliers include property, vehicle and content repairs, health and hospital services, and travel services.
+Sampo Group also makes purchases, such as external consultancy, office supplies, and IT equipment, to secure the company’s own operations.

-The Sampo Group companies’ suppliers can have sector-specific characteristics, but they vary with respect to the type of product and service purchased.
+Sampo Group’s suppliers can have sector-specific characteristics, but they vary with respect to the type of product and service purchased.
 For example, re-building tends to be highly labour intensive and, content claims are capital intensive when items are replaced, but labour intensive if items are repaired.

-The Sampo Group companies aim to drive high standards across supply chains.
+Sampo Group aims to drive high standards across supply chains.

 If has a Supplier Code of Conduct that defines the minimum requirements that If asks suppliers to comply with.
 The code covers the areas of human rights, labour rights, the environment including climate change, and anti-corruption, and it is based on the ten principles of the UN Global Compact and its underlying conventions and declarations.
 If’s claims handling contractors, such as vehicle or property repair contractors, are required to comply with If’s Supplier Code of Conduct.
 They must, for example, ensure the fair and equal treatment of all employees, take appropriate measures to protect privacy rights and secrecy, promote the development and use of environmentally friendly technologies, and compete in a fair and honest way.